+Domain:

+E13 Attribute Assignment

+Range:

+E1 CRM Entity

-Superproperty of:
+Superproperty of

 E14 Condition Assessment.
-P35 has identified (identified by): E3 Condition State

-E15 Identifier Assignment.
-P37 assigned (was assigned by): E42 Identifier

-E15 Identifier Assignment.
-P38 deassigned (was deassigned by): E42 Identifier
+P34 concerned (was assessed by): E18 Physical Thing

 E16 Measurement.
+P39 measured (was measured by): E18 Physical Thing

-P40 observed dimension (was observed in): E54 Dimension E17 Type Assignment.
-P42 assigned (was assigned by): E55 Type
+E17 Type Assignment.
+P41 classified (was classified by): E1 CRM Entity

-ET7 Type Assignment.
-142 assigned (was assigned by).
-E55 Type

 Quantification:

 many to many (0,n:0,n)

 Scope note:

-This property associates an instance of E13 Attribute Assignment with the instance of E1 CRM Entity used in the attribution.
-The instance of E1 CRM Entity here plays the role of the range of the attribution.
+This property associates an instance of E13 Attribute Assignment with the instance of E1 CRM

+Entity about which it made an attribution.
+The instance of E1 CRM Entity plays the role of the domain of the attribution.

-The kind of attribution made should be documented using P177 assigned property type.
+The kind of attribution made should be documented using P177 assigned property of type (is type of property assigned) .

 Examples:

-• The Current Ownership Assessment of Martin Doerr's silver cup February 1997 (E13)

-assigned Martin Doerr (E21). (fictitious)
+1 • The Current Ownership Assessment of Martin Doerr's silver cup February 1997 (E13) assigned attribute to Martin Doerr's silver cup (E22). (fictitious)

 • The Identifier Assignment on 1 st June 1997 of the silver cup donated by Martin Doerr (E15)

-assigned 232 (E42). (fictitious) The examination of MS Sinai Greek 418 (E13) assigned unsupported (E55.)
-(Honey &
+assigned attribute to silver cup 232 (E22). (fictitious)

+The examination of MS Sinai Greek 418 (E13) assigned attribute to MS Sinai Greek 418 (E22).
+(Honey and Pickwoad, 2010)
-Pickwoad, 2010)

-In First Order Logic:
+In first-order logi c:

-$P141(x,y) \Rightarrow E13(x)$
+- $P140(x,y) \Rightarrow E13(x)$

-$P141(x,y) \Rightarrow E1(y)$
+$P140(x,y) \Rightarrow E1(y)$

-P142 used constituent (was used in)

-Domain:

-E15 Identifier Assignment

-Range:

-E90 Symbolic Object

-Subproperty of:
+P141 assigned (was assigned by)